Object-Oriented Programming in galah

 collect()

-You’ll notice that this query differs slightly from the typical query
+You’ll notice that this query differs slightly from the query

-allows users to make use of advanced query building using three newly
+start allows users to make use of advanced query building using three

 ,